 8. If you’re offering cash-pay services, determine your pricing structure.

 Offering cash-pay telehealth services might not be the right choice for every clinic, but it could be an alternative if you don’t want to mess around with payers.
 (Note: Before providing cash-pay services, check your payer contracts and ensure that you’re not violating the fine print.)
-Also, keep in mind that because Medicare now covers telehealth services delivered by rehab therapists, therapy providers cannot provide those services to Medicare patients on a cash-pay basis.
+It also may be a good option for clinics with a large Medicare population, because at this point in time, Medicare doesn’t cover telehealth administered by rehab therapists.
+However, if Medicare declares tomorrow that it will cover telehealth, then you’d have to immediately stop providing cash-pay telehealth services to Medicare patients—and instead start submitting claims for those services to Medicare.

-When creating your cash-pay pricing structure, you can lean one of two ways:
+When creating your pricing structure, you can lean one of two ways:

 - You can use the same pricing you currently use for in-clinic services (because you’re still providing the same caliber of care and medical expertise to your patients); or

 - You can discount your telehealth services (because appointments typically run a little shorter than standard appointments, and you aren’t incurring the same costs you would when providing in-clinic services).